 While your CO2 emissions still pollute the atmosphere, carbon offsetting can help slow down the worldwide increase of those emissions.

-Some travel companies, such as new-to-the-UK-market The Voyageurs Collection, who specialise in tailor-made luxury holidays, have made a firm commitment to absorb all carbon emissions made by their travellers through reforestation projects.
+Some travel companies, such as Original Travel, who specialise in tailor-made luxury holidays, have made a firm commitment to absorb all carbon emissions made by their travellers through reforestation projects.

 Carbon offset projects

 There are over 200 types of CO2 offset projects of which the main ones include renewable energy (e.g. wind, solar and hydroelectric power, and biofuel), energy efficiency (lowering the carbon intensity of an energy supply), methane abatement (methane is a powerful greenhouse gas generated by landfills, farm animals and industrial waste), and forestry (mainly reforestation and avoiding deforestation).